mibrah42/Coronadex/README.md

 </table>
   </div>

+_Since the iOS app store and Google play store restrict app distribution to health and governmental organizations.
+The app is only available through expo.
+Follow the steps below to run the app on your phone._

 ### Steps to run application
 1. Download Expo Client from iOS App store or Google play store.
 2. Scan the following QR code with your camera app for iOS, or with the expo app for Android.